cschol/modular80/README.md

-# Plugins for VCV Rack
+# A collection of modules for VCV Rack

-This repository contains a collection of plugins for [VCV Rack](https://vcvrack.com/), the open-source virtual modular synthesizer.
+This repository contains a collection of modules for [VCV Rack](https://vcvrack.com/), the open-source virtual modular synthesizer.

 # Overview of modules